AutoML: A Survey of the State-of-the-Art: Model Generation

-In terms of cell-level, the number of blocks ($B$) in a cell is still manually predefined and is fixed in the search stage.
-In other words, $B$ is a new hyper-parameter that requires tuning by human input.
-To address this problem, Liu et al. \cite{liu_hierarchical_2018} propose a novel hierarchical genetic representation scheme, namely \textit{HierNAS}, in which the higher-level cell is generated by iteratively incorporating lower-level cells.
-As shown in Figure \ref{fig:hier_cell}, the level-one cells can be some primitive operations, such as $1 \times 1$ and $3 \times 3$ convolution and $3 \times 3$ max-pooling.
-The level-one cells are the basic components of the level-two cells.
-Then, the level-two cells are used as the primitive operations to generate the level-three cells.
+In terms of the cell level, the number of blocks ($B$) in a cell is still manually predefined and fixed in the search stage.
+In other words, $B$ is a new hyperparameter that requires tuning by human input.
+To address this problem, Liu et al. \cite{liu_hierarchical_2018} proposed a novel hierarchical genetic representation scheme, namely \textit{HierNAS}, in which a higher-level cell is generated by iteratively incorporating lower-level cells.
+As shown in Figure \ref{fig:hier_cell}, level-one cells can be some primitive operations, such as $1 \times 1$ and $3 \times 3$ convolution and $3 \times 3$ max-pooling, and are the basic components of level-two cells.
+Then, level-two cells are used as primitive operations to generate level-three cells.
 The highest-level cell is a single motif corresponding to the full architecture.
-Besides, a higher-level cell is defined by a learnable adjacency upper-triangular matrix $G$, where $G_{ij}=k$ means that the $k$-th operation $0_k$ is implemented between nodes $i$ and $j$.
-For example, the level-two cell in Figure \ref{fig:hier_cell}(a) is defined by a matrix $G$, where $G_{01}=2,G_{02}=1,G_{12}=0$ (the index starts from 0).
-This method can discover more types of cell structures with more complex and flexible topologies.
-Similarly, Liu and Zoph et al. \cite{pnas_liu18} also propose \textit{Progressive NAS (PNAS)} to search for the cell progressively, starting from the simplest cell structure that is composed of only one block, and then expanding to a higher-level cell by adding more possible block structures.
+Besides, a higher-level cell is defined by a learnable adjacency upper-triangular matrix $G$, where $G_{ij}=k$ indicates that the $k$-th operation $0_k$ is implemented between nodes $i$ and $j$.
+For example, the level-two cell shown in Figure \ref{fig:hier_cell}(a) is defined by a matrix $G$, where $G_{01}=2,G_{02}=1,G_{12}=0$ (the index starts from 0).
+This method can identify more types of cell structures with more complex and flexible topologies.
+Similarly, Liu et al. \cite{pnas_liu18} proposed \textit{progressive NAS (PNAS)} to search for the cell progressively, starting from the simplest cell structure, which is composed of only one block, and then expanding to a higher-level cell by adding more possible block structures.
 Moreover, PNAS improves the search efficiency by using a surrogate model to predict the top-k promising blocks from the search space at each stage of cell construction.